 Thus, for a corporation to ensure IRS tax-exempt status, it should describe its charitable class as:

 - Indefinite (It will benefit persons from the public that are not yet identified.)

 - Sufficiently Large (The class of those who will/may benefit is large enough to show that there is a strong probability that persons from the public not yet identified will benefit from the mission.)

-It is, of course, IRS compliant and practically necessary to apply limiting parameters to the charitable class of a non-profit.
 For example, it would be valid for a non-profit in Phoenix to provide housing assistance to low-income residents of the city.
-Those who are not-low income Phoenix residents would be excluded, but the class is indefinite and large enough to ensure service can be provided to more than a pre-identified set of persons.
+Those who are not low-income Phoenix residents would be excluded, but the class is indefinite and large enough to ensure service can be provided to more than a pre-identified set of persons.